-In addition to supporting environmental organizations The Outdoor Gear Exchange tries to give back to all aspects of our local community by supporting and sponsoring local organizations who are working to improve the community in which we live.
+In addition to supporting environmental organizations, Outdoor Gear Exchange tries to give back to all aspects of our local community by supporting and sponsoring local organizations who are working to improve the community in which we live.
 The following are a few organizations we have supported in the past.

-Vermont Cares is Vermont's largest Aids service organization helping vermont residents who are effected by the Deseise as well as provideing education and prevention training to all Vermonters.
+Vermont Cares is Vermont's largest Aids service organization helping Vermont residents who are effected by the disease, as well as providing education and prevention training to all Vermonters.

 The RU12 Queer Community Center addresses the social, cultural, educational, health and safety needs of Vermont's queer and allied communities.
 It is dedicated to working with all races, ages, genders and sexualities from an anti-violence and social justice perspective.